yochannah/carpentries.org/_posts/2020/04/2020-04-24-great-online-learning-student.md

 #### Use two screens (if you can)
 In a workshop that involves live coding you'll want to have you instructor's video open as well as some place on your local machine that you're following along and reproducing their code.
 In the case of R and python this can be especially challenging, as you'd normally want to use and IDE like RStudio or the Jupyter notebook or VSCode, all of which take *a lot* of screen real estate.
 Your instructor may also be using one of these IDEs for teaching, which means if you shrink their video too much you won't be able to see what you're typing!
 So if at all possible - use two screens: one for video, and one for coding.

-If you don't have a secondary monitor, there are a few things you can still do.
+If you do not have a secondary monitor, there are a few things you can still do.
 First, you can use a tablet, such as an iPad, or even a mobile phone (if it has a big screen) to show your instructor's video, as you code along on your primary machine.
 This will be especially helpful if you've got a small-screen laptop.
 Second, you can tweak some settings in your video conferencing tool of choice, outlined below, to help you make the most of the screen real estate you do have!

 #### Tweak your Zoom

 *Note: These instructions are for Zoom, but from what I've seen of Cisco Webex, Microsoft Teams and other tools, most of this applies too:*

-1. **Don't** enter full-screen by default when joining a meeting.
+1. **do not** enter full-screen by default when joining a meeting.
 You can configure this in the Zoom Settings tab.
 This will allow you to have your instructor's video on 1/2 of your screen, and your own code on the other half.

 ![General Zoom Settings](https://daryavanichkina.com/images/2003_zoomsettingsGeneral.png)